layinka/function3/README.md

 Handling extraArgs to automate future CCIP updates,

-lHandling sequencing to organize transaction flows.
+Handling sequencing to organize transaction flows.

+EOA is an abbreviation for "Externally Owned Accounts".